X-Ray Properties of AGN in Brightest Cluster Galaxies. I.A Systematic Study of the Chandra Archive in the $0.2<z<0.3$ and $0.55<z<0.75$ Redshift Range: Results

-In the two panels of Figure \ref{sn_lowz} we show the soft and hard band S/N for the low redshift sample plotted against the redshift.
-Sources with unresolved emission detected by visual inspection {\sl at least in one band} are shown with green squares, while sources with no apparent unresolved emission {\sl in both bands} are shown with red circles.
+In the two panels of Figure \ref{sn_lowz} we show the soft- and hard- band S/N for the low-redshift sample plotted against the redshift.
+Sources with unresolved emission detected by visual inspection at least in one band are shown with green squares, while sources with no apparent unresolved emission in both bands are shown with red circles.
 We note that the soft-band S/N distribution does not identify a clear threshold to separate sources with and without unresolved emission.
-When focusing in the low redshift range, we find that sources with and without unresolved emission cannot be separated on the basis of the S/N for $S/N < 3$, while for $S/N > 3$ all the sources have been flagged with unresolved emission in our visual inspection.
+When focusing on the low-redshift range, we find that sources with and without unresolved emission cannot be separated on the basis of the S/N for $S/N < 3$, while for $S/N > 3$ all the sources have been flagged with unresolved emission in our visual inspection.
 The significant contamination at low $S/N$ is likely due to the presence of complex structures in the cold gas, X-ray coronae, or both.
-Therefore, we adopt the criterion $S/N>3$ {\sl in at least one band} to identify sources with reliable unresolved emission {\sl among those flagged by visual inspection}.
-This threshold is shown in the panels of Figure \ref{sn_lowz} as an horizontal line.
-This criterion identifies 14 BCGs with unresolved, nuclear X-ray emission out of 81 ($\sim$\,17\%).
+Therefore, we adopt the criterion $S/N>3$ in at least one band to identify sources with reliable unresolved emission among those flagged by visual inspection.
+This threshold is shown in the panels of Figure \ref{sn_lowz} as a horizontal line.
+This criterion identifies 14 BCGs with unresolved nuclear X-ray emission out of 81 ($\sim$\,17\%).

-For the high redshift sample, shown in the two panels of Figure \ref{sn_highz}, the sources with unresolved emission are found at $S/N>2$ in the soft and hard band.
-Therefore, in this case we adopt a threshold $S/N =2$, lower than in the low redshift sample.
+For the high-redshift sample, shown in the two panels of Figure \ref{sn_highz}, the sources with unresolved emission are found at $S/N>2$ in the soft and hard band.
+Therefore, in this case we adopt a threshold $S/N =2$, lower than in the low-redshift sample.
 This choice allows us to select 9 sources with visual detection and $S/N>2$ in at least one band.
-Therefore we have 9 BCGs with unresolved X-ray emission out of 51, corresponding to $\sim$\,18\% of the sample, similarly to the low redshift bin.
+Therefore we have 9 BCGs with unresolved X-ray emission out of 51, corresponding to $\sim$\,18\% of the sample, similarly to the low-redshift bin.